 Instead, take a walk to get a few basic groceries, check out a park close to the hotel and while your time there, go to a spa and have a great moisturizing massage or hang out with your favorite person.

 Unwinding is a do it yourself ritual, one must learn, and if you don’t have one, this is the time to learn.

 Long flights often leave you dehydrated, and this contributes to feeling as if cotton wool fills your head.
 Drink plenty of water or anything non-alcoholic.

 As well, moisturize yourself.
 Long flights make your skin dry and itchy.
 A good soak in the bath and a slather of your favorite moisturizer will make you feel better.

 7. Go out and walk.

 Check out the closest street if you just arrived in a new place.
-Find some sunshine so your body can start adjusting its circadian rhythm.
-This is a bit difficult especially when you feel tired.
-However, a breath of fresh air is probably what you need.
+Find some sunshine, so your body can start adjusting its circadian rhythm.
+Walking is a bit difficult, especially when you feel tired.
+However, a breath of fresh air is what you most certainly need.

-The walk distracts you from dwelling on your tiredness and stretches your legs allowing better circulation in your system.
-If you happen to be in Bangkok or Phnom Penh, go in one of the hundreds of places in the streets offering foot massage.
+The walk distracts you from dwelling on your tiredness and stretches your legs, allowing better circulation in your system.
+If you happen to be in Bangkok or Phnom Penh, go to one of the hundreds of places in the streets offering foot massage.
 Give this a try.

 For other tips on your flight, check these out: